peteroupc/peteroupc.github.io/randomnotes.md

 The beta distribution is a bounded-domain probability distribution; its two parameters, `a` and `b`, are both greater than 0 and describe the distribution's shape.
 Depending on `a` and `b`, the shape can be a smooth peak or a smooth valley.

-The following method generates a random number that follows a _beta distribution_, in the interval [0, 1).
+The following method samples a number from a _beta distribution_, in the interval [0, 1).

     METHOD BetaDist(a, b)
       if b==1 and a==1: return RNDRANGE(0, 1)